 The new owners of The Times Hotel have just boarded a plane at a city in Asia.
 Their stay in the Mandrian Hotel was superb.
-The attention to service was excellent, and they felt pampered.
+The attention to service was excellent, and they felt quite pampered.
 During the flight, one of the owners reads an article in a popular magazine concerning the mediocre service in hotels in the United States.
 The article details the lack of concern for the guest in many properties, the high cost of hotel rooms, and the abrupt attitudes of the hotel staff.
-The owners realize that many of the problems mentioned in the article can be found at The Times Hotel.
+The owners think of their hotel and realize that many of the problems mentioned in the article can be found at The Times Hotel.
 The next day, at the general staff meeting, the owners share their concerns with the management staff.
 As the group listens attentively, they cannot help but think, "We have heard this before-another idea from the owners that will make more work for our already overworked staff."
-However, this time the owners declare they don't know where to begin; they feel overwhelmed by the size of the problem.
+However, this time, the owners declare they don't know where to begin; they feel overwhelmed by the size of the problem.
+"Let's develop a plan," they suggest.
+All managers must do some research on this topic and return for a brainstorming session in two weeks.